 The Trustee recognises that indirect investment in the employer's parent company is possible through holdings in pooled investment vehicles.
-Based on information provided by the investment managers, there was no indirect exposure to the parent company.
+Based on information provided by the investment managers, it was unlikely that there was any indirect exposure to the parent company.
+Given the fund of fund nature of some of the Scheme's investment it has not been possible to obtain information of this granularity however it is reasonable to assume that any exposure is unlikely and were there to be any it would be negligible given the nature of the funds.